Anthony N. Brady Professor of Pathology; Chair, Pathology; Chief of Pathology, YNHH, Pathology

 Director, Graduate Programs

 Dr. Kyriakides completed a PhD at Washington State University in 1993.
 He did a postdoctoral fellowship at the University of Washington and has expertise in the areas of extracellular matrix, inflammation, angiogenesis and arteriogenesis in relation to tissue repair.
 The Kyriakides lab is investigating the regulation and function of matricellular proteins that modulate cell-extracellular matrix interactions.
 Our overall goal is to create novel engineering strategies based on biological observations to enhance tissue repair.
 Dr. Kyriakides is Director of Graduate Studies for the Experimental Pathology PhD program.
 He also serves as a mentor for students from the School of Engineering and Applied Science.

 Director, Gynecologic Pathology

 Dr. Hui is Professor in the Department of Pathology and Department of Obstetrics, Gynecology and Reproductive Sciences at Yale School of Medicine.
 He received combined anatomic and clinical pathology residency training at Yale-New Haven Hospital in 2000, followed by Oncological Pathology Fellowship training at MSKCC.
-He joined the pathology faculty at Yale in 2001 and became full professor in 2013.
+He joined the pathology faculty at Yale in 2001.
 Dr. Hui is a board certified surgical pathologist with clinical specialty areas including gynecologic pathology and molecular diagnostics.
 Currently, he is Director of Gynecologic Pathology Service and Clinical director of the Molecular Diagnostics Laboratory.